Frequently Asked Questions (FAQ)

 May I modify the opening/closing lines at all?

-For example, the opening line from "A Telephone Call" is Please, God, let him telephone me now.
-If you wanted to start your story with explicit dialogue rather than an interior voice, you could modify the first line like this: "Please, God, let him telephone me now," he said.
+For example, the opening line from Milne's poem "Happiness" is John had great big waterproof boots on.
+If you wanted to start a story with explicit dialogue rather than an interior voice, you could modify the first line like this: "John had great big waterproof boots on," she said.
 That's OK.
-However, a modification like He said, "Please, God, let him telephone me now" is not, since that puts two new words in front of the actual opening line.
+However, a modification like She said, "John had great big waterproof boots on" is not, since that puts two new words in front of the actual opening line.
 (You could also modify the opening line like this: John had great big waterproof boots on the top of his head.
 Again, it's OK to add words after the opening line.)

-May I title my own story whatever I want?
+May I title my own story or poem whatever I want?

 Yes!
 The title is all yours.
 In fact, it should NOT be the title of the source of the opening and closing lines.